ZevFine/Person-Projects/README.md

 # Person-Projects
-Just some personalprojects that I have worked on
+Just some personal projects that I have worked on